Factor investing hasn't worked for over 20 years. Why do we still use it?

 Resolve Asset Management: Example episode: Value Investing is BACK - with Tobias Carlisle

-As you can see, there is everlasting debate on factor investing, including why the historical factor data has changed over time.
+As you can see, there is an everlasting debate about factor investing, including why the historical factor data has changed over time.

 Why should factor investing work?